ianchildress/CA-Project/README.md

 #### 4:00 PM
 I'm making a pivot in the project.
 The previous setup didn't allow for sensible scaling.
 New setup will have the ca-master app, which runs on the docker host, provide the management screen and api.
 The containers will be dumber and I'll create "busy work" for them to do to replicate load.
 The ca-webserver is now up and running and responds to GET /.
 I'll build a small Polymer app for it to reply with at the end.
 This is the least important aspect of the project.

+#### 5:00 PM
+ca-master now has options to stop and start containers when it starts.
+I plan to add a config file that will be read at startup.
+Stopping for the day.

+## Monday 10:30 AM
+Work is resuming.
+First step is to get the config file working.